yuribigboss/hello-world/README.md

 # hello-world
 First repository

-Hi there everyone, just started using GitHub today and I'm getting the hang of it.
+Hi there everyone, just started using GitHub today and I'm still getting the hang of it.